brainwavecollective/resources-public/docs/index.md

 Our membership framework reflects our values: collaboration, shared resources, democratic control, and innovation acceleration.
 We’re building an ecosystem for the future—where your independence and our collective progress go hand in hand.

-*All members are Community Members at minimum.
-You may elect to join additional classes (e.g., Contributor or Investor), each offering unique commitments, benefits, and responsibilities.*
+*All members are at a minimum Community Members.
+You may elect to join one or more additional classes (e.g., Contributor or Investor), each offering unique commitments, benefits, and responsibilities.*

 **Ready to build with us?**

 **[Join the Brain Wave Collective.](https://brainwavecollective.ai/join)**